TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          edit form for certain fields.

          The value of this property is a list of fields from a table to edit.
-         It's assumed that the current record of the cObj is the record to be edited.
+         It's assumed that the current record of the cObject is the record to be edited.

          Syntax: *optional table name* : *comma list of field names [list of pallette-field names separated by \| ]*